 Literary scholars often engage in critique, meaning they evaluate the quality of a literary work.
 Critique is not just a matter of personal opinion, though scholars can and do have personal preferences, because critique requires research into evaluative criteria and the particulars of each literary work.
 In addition, critique is comparative; it claims that a literary work is superior, inferior, or equal to another literary work.
 Critique is not just descriptive (i.e., detailing the features of a literary work); it is also prescriptive (i.e., it tells us what good literary writing should be).
-Students sometimes imagine that "critique" means finding things wrong with a piece of literature.
-It doesn't have to be that at all.
-You can praise a work too.
-You just have to explain why it's praise or blameworthy.

 Literature can be critiqued using a vast number of criteria.
 For instance, a poem can be critiqued for its choice of subject and theme, setting, speaker, addressee, imagery, word choice, rhythm, sounds, repetition, form, structure, tone, pace, title, flow, use of irony, metaphor, allusion, and hundreds of other factors.
 Each poem can be compared to others in terms of originality, significance, artfulness, insightfulness, and power.
-To be an effective critic, you have to keep asking yourself and the text questions.
-The more questions you produce, the better.
-Another point is that you can evaluate not just the literary work but also your experience of the work.
-You can discuss whether you find pleasure in reading the work (a lack of pleasure doesn't necessarily mean you had a bad experience or that the work is bad), difficulty, or emotions like apprehension, suspense, or satisfaction.

 Many students are reticent to critique literary works, believing that art, like literature, should not be judged, or that all art is more or less equal, or that it is unfair to judge a work of art or an artist because it might hurt someone's feelings or sensibilities.
-But these excuses for avoiding critique don't really stand up for the simple reason that literary authors are themselves critical of their work.
-They read other authors' works and determine for themselves what counts as good and what doesn't.
+But these excuses for avoiding critique don't really stand up for the simple reason that literary authors are themselves critical of their work and of others' work.
 Most authors want to produce something "good" or "better," whatever those terms mean to them.
-So if authors use critique to evaluate literature, surely critics can too.